Timilehintaiw/Portfolio/README.md

  * Validation:
 * Checking response body content to confirm data accuracy.
 * Validating HTTP status codes (e.g., 200 OK, 404 Not Found, 500 Internal Server Error).
-  #### Scenario Testing:
-* Creating positive and negative test scenarios to assess API reliability under different conditions.
-* Testing edge cases, such as invalid inputs or missing parameters, to identify errors.
 #### Performance testing
 Performance testing evaluates the speed, scalability, and stability of applications under various conditions.
 Here’s what I know and have applied in this area:
 Understanding Performance Testing: